-Macros work in the same manner as NC programs that are called with the PGM CALL function, for example.
-You define a macro as an NC program with the file type .h or .i.
+Macros work in the same manner as NC programs that are called with the NC function CALL PGM, for example.
+You define a macro as an NC program with the file type \.h or \.i.

 - HEIDENHAIN recommends using QL parameters in the macro.
 QL parameters have only a local effect for an NC program.
 If you use other types of variables in the macro, then changes may also have an effect on the calling NC program.
 In order to explicitly cause changes in the calling NC program, use Q or QS parameters with the numbers 1200 to 1399. - Within the macro, you can read the value of the cycle parameters.
 Further information: Klartext Programming User's Manual